Sitecore/Sitecore.Pathfinder/README.md

 ```

 ### Populating additional fields for implicitly created items
-Supposed you have an MVC View rendering HelloWorld.cshtml and want to set the Parameters field.
-Simply create a HelloWorld.item.xml (or
+Supposed you have an MVC View rendering HelloWorld.cshtml and want to set the Parameters field, simply create a HelloWorld.item.json (or
-HelloWorld.item.json) next to the HelloWorld.cshtml file.
+HelloWorld.item.xml or HelloWorld.item.yaml) next to the HelloWorld.cshtml file.

 * HelloWorld.cshtml
 * HelloWorld.item.json